 Then there are countless forwards in every group.
 Plus, there are individual friends and contacts who also enthusiastically send forwards.

-My status on WhatsApp reads, ‘No Forwards Please’.
-Does that protect me from repetitive forwards?
+My status on WhatsApp used to be, ‘No Forwards Please’.
+Did that protect me from repetitive forwards?
 Yes, about as efficiently as wearing a raincoat to stay dry before jumping into the sea – a sea of well meaning, humorous friends.

 So, here are the types that you might recognise among your contacts and groups.